WaCoDiS/job-status-listener/README.md

 The WaCoDiS Job Status Listener is a stand-alone Spring Boot application comprisiung only a single module.
 ### Utilized Technologies
 * Java
 WaCoDiS Job Status Listener uses (as most of the WaCoDiS components) the java programming language.
-WaCoDiS Data Access is tested with Oracle JDK 8 and OpenJDK 8.
+WaCoDiS Job Status Listener is tested with Oracle JDK 8 and OpenJDK 8.
 Unless stated otherwise later Java versions can be used as well.
 * Maven
 The project WaCoDiS Job Status Listener uses the build-management tool Apache [maven](https://maven.apache.org/)
 * Spring Boot